-MBA 622 Creativity and Innovation (4) NTR 658 Venture Planning in Nutrition (4) with concurrent enrollment of zero credit in NUTR 699 capstone to present project.
-2) Programming and Epidemiological Research option: MPH 632 Public Health Education Methods (4) MPH 604 Epidemiology (4) MPH 696 Field Epidemiology (4) with concurrent enrollment of zero credit in NTR 699 capstone to present project.
-Electives (4-8 quarter credit hours): Select one (for non-thesis track) or two (for thesis track) from below (Courses in non-thesis track are not eligible for electives).
-MBA 559 Entrepreneurship MPH 609 Cultural Context of Health MBA 622 Creativity and Innovation MPH 632 Public Health Education Starting the Program - Prerequisite Degree and Courses: Applicants must have a bachelor's degree in a life science (e.g., biology, nutrition or dietetics, nursing, health, exercise physiology) or physical science (e.g., chemistry, biochemistry).
+MBA 6559 Entrepreneurship (3) NUTR 6658 Venture Planning in Nutrition (3) \Adding MBA 6622 Creativity and Innovation (3) results in the Nutrition Entrepreneurship certificate [please note that as MBA 6622 is not required for the degree that course in not eligible for financial aid in this program].
+Starting the Program - Prerequisite Degree and Courses: Applicants must have a bachelor's degree in a life science (e.g., biology, nutrition or dietetics, nursing, health, exercise physiology) or physical science (e.g., chemistry, biochemistry).
 In addition, all prospective students must have completed all the prerequisite courses, with a "C" or better, prior to acceptance into this program.
-Prerequisite courses for this master's degree include undergraduate (or graduate) courses in each of the following: biology, physiology (or anatomy and physiology), biochemistry, (or nutrient metabolism), and 200-level basic nutrition.
+Prerequisite courses for this master's degree include undergraduate (or graduate) courses in each of the following: physiology (or anatomy and physiology), and 2000-level basic nutrition.
 Recommended is a basic course in research principles.
 Prerequisite courses may be taken at Benedictine University.
-Applicants should have a minimum 3.000/4.000 cumulative GPA and minimum score of 30th percentile in each of the three areas of the GRE: verbal, quantitative and analytical.
+GRE scores are optional but welcomed.